SummaryRead the full fact sheet

 - prepared fruit salads

-- ready-to-eat foods, including sandwiches, rolls, and pizzas that contain any of the food above.
+- ready-to-eat foods - such as sandwiches, rolls, and pizzas that contain any of the food above.

 Food that comes in packages, cans and jars can become high-risk foods once opened, and should be handled and stored correctly.